Visruat/VSD-HDP/README.md

 <img src="https://github.com/Visruat/Visruat-VSD-HDP/assets/125136551/3cbdaf95-9835-45f8-a9b9-7b96a7e36530" width="500" height="200">
 <br>

 The solution to this problem is the introduction of many other power lines in the form of a grid/mesh.
-Hence the capacitor closest to the power line can tap into whenever needed.
+Hence the capacitor closest to the power line can tap into whichever needed.
 VDD power lines are placed in vertically and horizontal layers with metal contacts.
 The GND lines are also placed similarly in the same level as VDD.
 However it is made sure that both these lines are isolated from each other. <br>
 <p align="center">
 	<img src="https://github.com/Visruat/Visruat-VSD-HDP/assets/125136551/3bd5141f-266c-4a4b-8731-1caf3ea5135e" width="600" height="500">
 </p>